counsyl/hgvs/README.md

 transcript model or a callback for fetching the transcript model (needed for transcript coordinate calculations).
 This library makes as few assumptions as possible about how this external data is stored.
-In this example, the genome sequence is read using the `pygr` library and transcripts are read from a RefSeqGenes flat-file using methods provided by `hgvs`.
+In this example, the genome sequence is read using the `pyfaidx` library and transcripts are read from a RefSeqGenes flat-file using methods provided by `hgvs`.